Skip to main content

 - targets:

-Each component is scraped independently and identified by its instance label.
+Each process is scraped independently and identified by its instance label.

 What's Next?

-• Monitor More Components: Add monitoring for Kafka, ZooKeeper, and other components
+• Monitor More Components: Add monitoring for Kafka, RabbitMQ, and other components.

 Was this page helpful?